jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ### Geese Family

 Fly.
 Glide.
-Save energy.
-Flock is ahead.
+Glide.
+We are a flock.
+Do not get too close.
+Steer in same direction.
+Move as one.
+We are a flock.
+Together we fly.
+Together we save energy.

 I call out.
-Lead bird tires.
-Pull forward.
-I fly first.
+Lead bird tired.
 Flap wings faster.
-I am first.

-Flock is moving faster.
+Flock is moving.

 Look down.
 Look for open area.
 Nothing.
 Anyone see open area?
 No one sees open area.
 Keep flying.
 Air is warm.
 Glide.
 Glide.
 Save energy.
 See something.